-This Model has been prepared, therefore, considering the direction and coordination activity carried out by the Group parent, ENAV, in favour of ENAV Group companies including specific rules for correctness and transparency in relationships.
-For this purpose, with specific regard to the Enav Group's IRMS, various internal regulatory instruments are adopted (e.g. guidelines, policies, procedures and operating instructions) in line with the necessary balancing between the need to ensure uniform group policies also through indications and implementation actions and respect for each of the ENAV Group companies' independent assessment on their own risk profiles.
+This Model has been prepared considering the direction and coordination activity carried out by ENAV in favour of ENAV Group companies including specific rules for correctness and transparency in relationships.
+For this purpose, with specific regard to the Enav Group's IRMS, various internal regulatory instruments are adopted (e.g. guidelines, policies, procedures and operating instructions) in line with the necessary balancing between the need to ensure uniform group policies also through indications and implementation actions and respect for the subsidiaries' independent assessment on their own risk profiles.

-In preparing and adopting their own organizational model, the companies belonging to the ENAV Group are inspired by the principles of the Group parent's Model and accept its contents, unless the analysis of their sensitive activities highlights the need or opportunity to adopt different or additional specific prevention measures with respect to those indicated in the Group parent's Model, and in this case they shall notify the Supervisory Body of the Parent Company.
+In preparing and adopting their own organizational model, the companies belonging to the ENAV Group are inspired by the principles of this Model and accept its contents, unless the analysis of their sensitive activities highlights the need or opportunity to adopt different or additional specific prevention measures with respect to those indicated in this Model, and in this case they shall notify the Supervisory Body of the Company.
 Support for the preparation of models for companies belonging to the ENAV Group as well as for a coordinated and synergic management of the activities of the supervisory bodies of such companies, also through the aforementioned reporting system, is also provided, by virtue of specific intercompany service contracts, by specific organizational structures of the Parent Company.

 Until the adoption of their own organizational model, the companies belonging to the ENAV Group ensure the prevention of criminal actions through suitable organizational and internal control measures.

 Each Italian company belonging to the ENAV Group ensures the implementation of its own model and appoints its own supervisory body.

 The Company may also operate with other partners in Italy and abroad.
-In these situations, while respecting the autonomy of the individual legal entities with which it works, the Company employs specific contractual clauses to ensure that all the person with whom it works conduct themselves in compliance with the principles laid down in the Decree and enshrined in their 231 Model and Code of Ethics.
+In these situations, while respecting the autonomy of the individual legal entities with which it works, the Company employs specific contractual clauses to ensure that all the person with whom it works conduct themselves in compliance with the principles laid down in the Decree and enshrined in their own 231 Model and Code of Ethics.